fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 ### Installation and Including Dependencies

-To complete the installation including the dependencies by runnig the following code:
+To complete the installation, including the dependencies, run the following code:
 ```javascript
 npm i @unimodules/react-native-adapter
 npm i react-native-fusioncharts --force